-- A toolkit including spares for rowing boats (such as spanners, nuts and washers, and cord). - A minimum toolkit and spares for the engine. - An anchor and line appropriate for the water and weather conditions but try to avoid anchoring in a fairway. - A communications device such as a waterproof VHF radio transceiver or mobile phone in a waterproof pouch, tied to a person and not to the boat. - A boathook. - An audio signalling device: air horn, loudhailer or megaphone. - A pump for the sponsons (buoyancy chambers) plus a spare valve, valve cap, and a repair kit for inflatables or Rigid Inflatable Boats (RIBs). - Spare fuel. - Simple handholds on the side of the launch to provide assistance to anyone being rescued or for the driver if they fall overboard. - Spare lifejackets, spare fuel tank (open water use), and alternative means of propulsion adequate for the expected conditions, in-date flares, maps, navigation aids or GPS system. - Suitable lights in low visibility conditions. - Life raft (valise) able to hold the appropriate number of people and suitable for inshore use. - Rescue tube an approximately I metre long, high-buoyancy foam tube developed for water rescue or other flotation device capable of supporting a casualty in the water. - Ladder, rope sling, or similar equipment to help when retrieving a casualty from the water into the boat. - Rescue strop for pulling the casualty up a steep or vertical bank. - Sea anchor to prevent the launch drifting with the wind; this could be a canvas bucket on a rope. - Searchlight with a beam strong enough to locate a casualty at night.
+- A boarding ladder to help rowers in the water to climb into the boat unaided. - A toolkit including spares for rowing boats (such as spanners, nuts and washers, and cord). - A minimum toolkit and spares for the engine. - An anchor and line appropriate for the water and weather conditions but try to avoid anchoring in a fairway. - A communications device such as a waterproof VHF radio transceiver or mobile phone in a waterproof pouch, tied to a person and not to the boat. - A boathook. - An audio signalling device: air horn, loudhailer or megaphone. - A pump for the sponsons (buoyancy chambers) plus a spare valve, valve cap, and a repair kit for inflatables or Rigid Inflatable Boats (RIBs). - Spare fuel. - Simple handholds on the side of the launch to provide assistance to anyone being rescued or for the driver if they fall overboard. - Spare lifejackets, spare fuel tank (open water use), and alternative means of propulsion adequate for the expected conditions, in-date flares, maps, navigation aids or GPS system. - Suitable lights in low visibility conditions. - Life raft (valise) able to hold the appropriate number of people and suitable for inshore use. - Rescue tube an approximately I metre long, high-buoyancy foam tube developed for water rescue or other flotation device capable of supporting a casualty in the water. - Ladder, rope sling, or similar equipment to help when retrieving a casualty from the water into the boat. - Rescue strop for pulling the casualty up a steep or vertical bank. - Sea anchor to prevent the launch drifting with the wind; this could be a canvas bucket on a rope. - Searchlight with a beam strong enough to locate a casualty at night.